ubc-library-rc/intro-static-webpages/write-markdown-files.md

 parent: Markdown Introduction
 ---

+## 1. Create a Markdown file (index.md)

+Remember how GitHub Pages is currently using your README.md file to generate the homepage of your website?
+Now we will create an **index.md** file.
+If an **index.md** file exists in your repository, GitHub Pages will automatically use it (instead of the README.md file) as the homepage.

+1
+{: .label .label-step}
+In the top-level repository page (which you can navigate to by clicking the &lt;> Code tab), click Add file > Create new file {: .step}

+2
+{: .label .label-step}
+When prompted to name your file, title it index.md.
+This creates an empty text file that GitHub will assume contains Markdown code.
+Make sure you have the .md extension or else the page won't be built correctly!
+{: .step}

+3
+{: .label .label-step}
+Scroll down to the Commit new file section.
+{: .step}

-## Add a title and front matter
+## 2. Add a title and front matter

-You will now start editing your markdown file.
+Now let's get to editing your markdown file!
 First, you will be adding something called **front matter** (more specifically, a YAML front matter block).
-The front matter must be at the top of the page and must take the form of valid YAML set between triple-dashed lines.
-It maintains metadata for the page and is used by the underlying static site tool (Jekyll) when building your website from the files.
-Any front matter won't appear on the published webpage.
-More on YAML later.
+The front matter must be at the top of the page and must be set between triple-dashed lines.
+This front matter maintains metadata for the page and is used by the underlying static site tool (Jekyll) when building your website from the files.
+Front matter won't appear on the published webpage.

+Let's add three things: title, layout, and nav_order.

 1
 {: .label .label-step}